 Knowing how to treat an abscess on a dog at home is definitely essential if you’re looking to keep your canine family member healthy and happy.
-In a few moments, I’m going to walk you through on how to do just that using natural means.
+I’m going to walk you through how to do just that using natural means in just a bit.

-Make sure you read on to get the lowdown on naturally treating abscess wounds in dogs at home, the symptoms you have to watch out for, the causes that usually set off this health issue, as well as other pieces of information that we’re sure you’ll appreciate.
+Make sure you read on to get the lowdown on naturally treating abscess wounds in dogs at home, the symptoms you have to watch out for, the causes that usually set off this health issue (like sinus or ear infections, tooth decay, and bite wounds), as well as other pieces of information that we’re sure you’ll appreciate.

 I’m even going to share with you our favorite natural remedy for abscesses in dogs if you read this blog post all the way through.

 A pocket of inflamed tissue that is filled with pus at the center.
 It has the appearance of a swollen red lump that can either be soft and squishy or rigidly firm to the touch.